 - Long term reliable option

-- Less shock when you need to play a piano in an exam
+- Less shock when you need to play a piano in an exam or concert

 - Authentic sound